The 13 Best Mini Portable Guitar Amps (That'll Shock You!) | 2022

 The neat thing about all these combo amplifiers?
-They're inexpensive, portable and don't take up much room.
+They’re inexpensive, portableand don’t take up much room.

 1. Vox VX15 GT 15W Digital Modeling Amp

-You can't deny that Vox are the granddaddy of epic amp tone.
-And when it comes to their Vox VX15 GT, they don't disappoint.
-This 15-watt modelling amp packs in a whopping 11 amp simulators and 8 effects, including delay, flanger and chorus.
+You can’t deny that Vox are the granddaddy of epic amp tone.
+And when it comes to their Vox VX15 GT, they don’t disappoint.

 The added tap button is handy to easily set your own delay time and let your inner Edge rip.